 4) Being gentle with myself regarding mental health

 (Content warning: eating disorder, OCD, mental health spirals, etc.)

 In the last few weeks, I’ve definitely noticed an uptick of mental health issues in myself.
 My eating disorders—even though I’ve been doing really well in treatment—tell me that if I eat too much we will run out of food.
-Then my husband will have to leave the house and of course he’ll get sick and he’ll die and then I’ll suffer and then I’ll die… Oof.
+Then my wife will have to leave the house and of course she’ll get sick and she’ll die and then I’ll suffer and then I’ll die… Oof.
 The eating disorder is latching onto very real fears and just running with it.

 My agoraphobia—which I always struggle with to a certain extent—is absolutely and positively thrilled to have a logical reason to not leave the house.
 So I struggle to even go on short walks.
 And I won’t even start on anxiety because… it makes me anxious.
 Hah!

 So yes, it’s been really rough.
 But ultimately, I have realized that I gain nothing by being critical of myself.
 This situation is hard.
 It’s scary.
 It’s really horrifying.
 And my brain is actually doing it’s best right now.
 Strange as it sounds, it’s trying to protect me and it’s just sort of… glitching.
 It’s similar to the concept that I talked about regarding my chronic illnesses in 28: Chronic Illness: Am I “Broken”?.
 My body and mind are compromised.
 And they’re doing the best they can right now.
 What I can do is be gentle and give myself time to rest and recharge.

 The last thing that’s been incredibly helpful for me is making something positive.
 My wife and I made a cover video to share with our loved ones.
 It started as us unwinding at lunchtime and evolved into my wife writing a piano arrangement.
 It’s not something I expected to share with you all, but what the heck: